 Meet the Maker: Bespoke Provisions

 In just a few years time, Bespoke Provisions founder Rachelle Miller has grown the company from its beginnings as a one-product show with handmade crackers to the larger kitchen and home goods production it is today.
-From gourmet sea salts and loose leaf teas to the Sleep Over Stick skin care set and new Swedish-style dishcloths, we can guarantee that there's plenty to see, smell, eat and buy within the Bespoke Provisions booth at the Spring Flea.
+From gourmet sea salts and loose leaf teas to the Sleep Over Stick skin care set and new Swedish-style dishcloths, we can guarantee that there's plenty to see, smell, eat and buy within the Bespoke Provisions booth.

 what does your brand mean to you?